Prediction Markets & Geopolitical Risk

-Better than you might expect, at least for political and economic events.
-Research consistently shows that well-traded prediction markets are well-calibrated — events priced at 70% happen roughly 70% of the time over large samples.
-They outperform polls on election outcomes and tend to react to breaking news faster than any analyst.
+On everyday political and economic events, the track record is strong.
+Well-traded markets are well-calibrated: events priced at 70% happen roughly 70% of the time over large samples.
+They tend to beat election polls and react to breaking news faster than most institutional forecasters.

 The platforms

-The biggest prediction market in the world by volume.
-Uses USDC (a crypto stablecoin).
-Not regulated, which means it's accessible globally but has no formal investor protections.
-Its geopolitical markets are the most liquid and tend to set the reference price that others follow.
+The largest prediction market by volume.
+Uses USDC (a crypto stablecoin) and operates offshore without formal regulation.
+Its geopolitical markets have the highest liquidity and tend to set the reference price that other platforms follow.

-The first CFTC-regulated prediction exchange in the US.
-Uses real dollars, which makes it straightforward to use for Americans.
-Smaller volume than Polymarket on most geopolitical questions, but growing fast.
+The first CFTC-regulated prediction exchange in the US, trading in real dollars.
+Smaller volume than Polymarket on most geopolitical questions but growing.
+The regulatory structure makes it more straightforward for US participants.

 How to read the numbers on this site

-- Probability % — the current YES price.
-12% means roughly 1-in-8 odds at this moment.
+- Probability % — the current consensus estimate.
+12% means roughly 1-in-8 odds at this moment, across the traders or forecasters on that platform.

-- Volume — total USD traded on the contract.
-Higher is more trustworthy.
-Ignore anything under ~$5k.
+- Volume — total USD traded (real-money markets only).
+Higher volume = harder to distort.
+Be sceptical of anything under ~$5k.

 - Liquidity — capital immediately available to trade against.
-Low liquidity = prices easier to move.
+Low liquidity means prices are easier to move with a single order.

-- Composite score on the dashboard is a simple average across all tracked markets — a rough barometer, nothing more.
+- Composite score on the dashboard is a simple average across tracked markets — a rough directional barometer, not a precise forecast.

 Frequently asked questions